worldofmarcus/project-portfolio-5/README.md

 * [VSCode](https://code.visualstudio.com/) - Used to create and edit the site.
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to debug and test responsiveness.
 * [Trello](https://trello.com/en-GB) - A project management tool to organize the project.
+* [Mailchimp](https://mailchimp.com/) - Used for the newsletter functionality on the site.
 * [Amazon Web Services](https://aws.amazon.com/) - A service that hosts all static files and images in the project.
 * [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
 * [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code